MDMADINA20/SUPPLY-CHAIN-MANAGEMENT/README.md

 🛠️ Technologies Used
 Technology	Purpose
   1)Python	Main: programming language

-  2)Tkinter:For creating the graphical user interface (GUI) 3)ttk (Themed Widgets):For styled GUI components like Treeview, Combobox 4)messagebox & filedialog:To show alerts and save file dialogs 5)datetime:To timestamp orders
+  2)Tkinter:For creating the graphical user interface (GUI)

+  3)ttk (Themed Widgets):For styled GUI components like Treeview, Combobox

+  4)messagebox & filedialog:To show alerts and save file dialogs

+  5)datetime:To timestamp orders

   6)csv:To export orders to a CSV file

 ⚙️ How It Works (Logic and Flow)
-Startup
+ 1)Startup

-run_supply_chain_app() creates the main window and initializes the app.
+  i)run_supply_chain_app() creates the main window and initializes the app.

-SupplyChainApp class sets up inventory, suppliers, orders, and GUI widgets.
+  ii)SupplyChainApp class sets up inventory, suppliers, orders, and GUI widgets.

-Inventory System
+ 2)Inventory System

 Inventory class manages a dictionary of products and quantities.

 Provides add_stock(), reduce_stock(), and get_stock() methods.

-Placing Orders
+ 3)Placing Orders

-User selects a product and enters quantity.
+  i)User selects a product and enters quantity.

-On submit:
+  ii)On submit:

    The app checks if stock is enough.

-Reduces stock if available.
+  iii)Reduces stock if available.

-Adds the order to history with time, product, quantity, and status.
+  iv)Adds the order to history with time, product, quantity, and status.

-Restocking Inventory
+ 4)Restocking Inventory

-User selects a product and quantity to add.
+  i)User selects a product and quantity to add.

-Updates the inventory.
+  ii)Updates the inventory.

-Managing Suppliers
+ 5)Managing Suppliers

-User inputs a supplier name and the product they supply.
+  i)User inputs a supplier name and the product they supply.

-Adds this information to a list and displays it.
+  ii)Adds this information to a list and displays it.

-Order Export
+ 6)Order Export

-User clicks “Export Orders to CSV”.
+  i)User clicks “Export Orders to CSV”.

-Opens file save dialog.
+  ii)Opens file save dialog.

-Writes all order data to a .csv file.
+  iii)Writes all order data to a .csv file.